IN 9.01pr - Copyright : Procedures

 C. Liability and Sanctions for Willful Infringement

 Persons copying materials or requesting copies of copyrighted materials shall have the liability for willful infringement of the copyright law and guidelines.
-Edmonds Community College will impose sanctions on any student or employee where there is a finding of willful infringement of the copyright policy consistent with appropriate college policies and collective bargaining agreements.
+Edmonds College will impose sanctions on any student or employee where there is a finding of willful infringement of the copyright policy consistent with appropriate college policies and collective bargaining agreements.

 D. Copyright Authorization Files